Special Examination Arrangements

 - When a candidate completes their break, they must inform the invigilator.
 They may then return to their paper and the time taken will be added on at the end of the examination.

-- Candidates with a Specific Learning Difficulty will be offered labels by the invigilator at the end of each of their exams.
-They are to ensure that markers are aware that the candidate has a Specific Learning Difficulty.
+- Candidates with a Specific Learning Difference will have a label put on the cover of their main answerbook.
+This is to ensure that markers are aware that the candidate has a Specific Learning Difference.
+It reads: